nishchalnishant/Deep_learning_methods/0. Machine learning/0. Statistical concepts/readme.md

 **_Mean absolute deviation_** --

-- absolute deviation from the mean
+- Absolute deviation from the mean
-- describes the variation in the data set.
+- Describes the variation in the data set.

 **_Median absolute deviation from the median_**